Everyone knows everyone

 Swimming costumes go by a multitude of names here in Australia but if you’re in Brisbane you know them by one name only – togs.
 And let’s be real, any other name is just wrong.

 Brisbane has a reputation for its blue skies and endless summers, so it is no surprise that we aren’t built for the cooler months.
-When any hint of winter seems to be coming our way we rug up.
+When any hint of winter seems to be coming our way we rug up and go into hibernation.

 If you don’t know what a Milton Mango is are you even from Brisbane?
 Let us enlighten you.
 The XXXX Gold beer is award-winning and proudly brewed in Brisbane’s very own suburb of Milton.
 With its yellow can and easy-drinking flavour it is the beer you choose when you really want to feel like a Queenslander.